MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/tokens/deploy-key.md

+---
+description: A repo-scoped Github tokens useful for automated deploys
+---
 # Deploy key
-> A repo-scoped Github tokens useful for automated deploys

 ## About